 He was charged with murdering Parenteau, but the case was dismissed after he was convicted of killing Samsoe.

 Alcala was convicted of Samsoe’s death in 1980 and sentenced to death, but the California Supreme Court overturned his conviction.
 A second trial, in 1986, also resulted in a death sentence, but it was overturned by the 9th U.S. Circuit Court of Appeals.

 As he awaited a third trial, Alcala’s DNA was linked to the crime scenes in the Barcomb, Wixted and Lamb cases, and he was charged with killing them and Parenteau.

-Jed Mills, who played "Bachelor No. 2" on "The Dating Game" alongside Alcala's "Bachelor No. 1," recalled he had an almost immediate aversion to him.
-"Something about him, I could not be near him," Mills said last year.
+Jed Mills, who was “Bachelor No. 2” on “The Dating Game” alongside Alcala’s “Bachelor No. 1,” recalled that he had an almost immediate aversion to him.
+“Something about him, I could not be near him,” Mills said last year.